 Nowadays, nearly everyone has the power of a small computer contained within their pocket.
-If you have a smartphone and you’re not yet utilizing this power to help with your guitar playing, then you’re missing a trick.
+While you may think of your smartphone as a potential distraction from your guitar playing, it can also be a boon for it.
 The best guitar apps can really help with your musical ventures, integrating into your practice regimen to help you become the guitar player you really want to be.

-Whether it’s a basic tuner or a fully-fledged multi-track recorder that’ll let you lay down ideas with EQ and effects, the modern guitarist is spoiled for choice when it comes to apps for their guitar playing.
+Whether it’s a basic tuner or a fully-fledged multi-track recorder that’ll let you lay down ideas with EQ and effects, the modern guitarist has plenty of options when it comes to apps for their guitar playing – and they keep getting better.
 You don’t have to be a new player to take advantage of them, either – there are plenty of great apps that’ll help you solidify what you’ve already learned through practice, such as metronomes and loopers.